jimmyyhwu/tidybot/server/README.md

 The `robot_camera_client.py` script (running on the workstation) will forward the received images from the robot to the object detector server.

-With `--debug` enabled, the CLIP prediction looks like this:
+With `--debug` enabled, the CLIP prediction should look like this:

 ![](images/clip-egocentric-image.jpg)
 :---: